Schedule, Deadlines & Help

 All submissions are graded using a double blind, peer review process.
 The abstract is scored using a rubric that assessed areas such as originality, clarity/organization, spelling/grammar and suitability for the event.

 - When will I be notified if my proposal has been rejected or accepted?
-Depending on the volume of submissions received, we try to send decisions within a month of receiving the submission.
+Depending on the volume of submissions received, we try to send decisions within a few weeks of receiving the submission.

 - Is it required to submit a full paper?